wp-plugins/mailin/readme.txt

 == Description ==

-Easy WP SMTP allows you to configure and send all outgoing emails via a SMTP server.
-This will prevent your emails from going into the junk/spam folder of the recipients.
+SendinBlue Subscribe Form And WP SMTP let's you easily send emails from your WordPress blog using SendinBlue SMTP and easily add a subscribe form to your site.

 = SendinBlue Subscribe Form And WP SMTP Features =